-Some of the basic steps to follow is to insist on certified products that meet the relevant standards.
+One of the basic steps to follow is to insist on certified products that meet the relevant standards.
 Also, while minimum standards are what is prescribed, try to go for the higher grades within the standards, as this will prolong the proper use of the door.
-In the meanwhile, many new criteria has come in.
+In the meanwhile, many new criteria have come in.
 One of them is making the hardware suitable for people who are differently challenged.
-This will reflect on features like the door closing devices requiring a force less than 5 lbs to open.
-Lever handles that are not having sharp edges, and a backbend return to prevent the lever handles from slipping, when they are used.
-There are also antibacterial coating to prevent germs from spreading.
+This will reflect on features like the door closing devices requiring a force of less than 5 lbs to open.
+Lever handles that do not have sharp edges, and a backbend return to prevent the lever handles from slipping when they are used.
+There is also an antibacterial coating to prevent germs from spreading.

 What are the test methods for deciding the quality of the hardware used in windows and doors in the Middle East?

 The Middle East region has corrosive weather conditions.
 This means that the hardware, especially the ones installed on exterior doors, needs to withstand corrosion.
 The hardware can be PVD coated to help resist deterioration due to weather conditions.
 The other common problem is the high wind conditions that are prevalent at some times of the year.
 This can be mitigated by using a product that has successfully passed high wind conditions.
 The examples which include closers that have high closing forces (without compromising on the maximum force to open the door) are a good fit in such a scenario.

 Tell us about the future of the architectural hardware industry.